-In actuality, we can consume more protein than that, and for people who want to lose fat and build muscle, eating a higher protein diet is actually very beneficial.
+In actuality, we can consume more protein than that, and for people who want to lose fat and build muscle, eating a higher protein diet is very beneficial.

-Many studies have been done on people consuming 0.8 to 1.2 grams of protein per pound of lean body mass and the favorable influences it has on fat loss results.
+Many studies have been done on people consuming 0.8 to 1.2 grams of protein per POUND of lean body mass and the favorable influences it has on fat loss results.

-If you don’t know what your lean body mass is, no problem, just start with eating 1g of protein per pound of goal weight.
+If you don’t know what your lean body mass is, no problem ... you could just start with eating somewhere around 1g of protein per pound of goal weight.

-An additional benefit of consuming protein is that it can increase your metabolism and your calories burned for the day.
+An additional benefit of consuming protein is that it can increase your overall metabolism and your calories burned for the day.
 This will lead to further fat loss when done correctly.

 This happens because of the Thermic Effect of Food (TEF).